Fantastic, effortless performance, excellent levels of grip, premium and upmarket feel

 Awkward rear visibility, lacks real driver engagement, high running costs

-Despite the limited popularity of the Audi A7, the German manufacturer has seen fit to give the four-door coupe the high-performance makeover with the Audi S7.
+For those looking for an Audi A7 with more power, the German manufacturer offers a high performance variant of the four-door coupe – the S7.
 It joins the long line of S models and is fitted with a new 4.0-litre TFSI twin-turbo V8 engine, the same engine that powers the 2012 S6 model.
-Producing 414bhp and 550Nm of pulling power, the raw pace of the Audi S7 is impressive and will power the car from 0-62mph in just 4.7 seconds.
+Producing 450hp and 550Nm of pulling power, the raw pace of the Audi S7 is impressive and will power the car from 0-62mph in just 4.6 seconds.

 This is all kept in check with the Audi Quattro four-wheel-drive system.
 This means the power never feels too much for the car and there is plenty of grip, while at higher speeds a rear spoiler extends to give the car further stability.
 It’s also fitted with the seven-speed S Tronic automatic gearbox, found right across the firm’s range, and the super-quick gear changes add to the rather impressive performance.